robert-hatfield/code-101-prework/README.md

 Code 101: Intro to Software Development & Careers in Tech
 -----------------------

+Welcome to Code 101!

+The very first thing you need to do is setup your computer.
+This means you will need to download and install all the tools necessary to write code.
+These guides may contain a lot of terms that you are unfamiliar with.
+Bear with us, follow along, and see if you can set up your computer so that you're fully ready to start Code 101.

+**If you encounter any problems with these guides, please come in early at 8 AM so that we can help you setup your computer.**

 ### Pre-work

 ##### 1. Ensure your laptop up to the task of coding